tmtsoftware/csw/docs/src/main/commons/create-component.md

 needs to implement a `ComponentBehaviorFactory`.
 This factory should to be configured in configuration file for the component (see example below).
 The `csw-framework` then picks up the full path of `ComponentBehaviorFactory` from configuration file and spawns the component handlers using this factory as a process of booting a component.
-The factory is instantiated using java reflection.
+The factory is instantiated using Java reflection.

 Additional sample code to implement the `ComponentBehaviorFactory` can be found @ref:[here](./framework.md#creating-components)